gmc-code/PC-app-development/docs/Anvil/name_and_age.rst

 | Drag and drop a *label* component onto the column panel.
 | In the properties panel: name section, set the **name** to **name_label**.
 | In the properties panel: text section, set the **text** to **Name:**.
+| In the properties panel: text section, set the **font_size** to 24.

 | Drag and drop a *TextBox* component onto the column panel to the right of the label.
 | Click and drag the divider between the label and textbox to resize them.
+Control click and drag for finer control.
 | In the properties panel: name section, set the **name** to **name**.
 | In the properties panel: text section, set the **font_size** to 24.
 | In the properties panel: Events section, click on the blue icon to the right of the **pressed_enter** label.